-Moves a batch file to a specific label or location, enabling a user to rerun a batch file or skip other lines depending on user inputs or events.
+The goto command moves a batch file to a specific label or location, enabling a user to rerun it or skip other lines depending on inputs or events.

-The goto command is an internal command that is available in the below Microsoft operating systems.
+Goto is an internal command that is available in the following Microsoft operating systems.

 You type a label on a line by itself, beginning with a colon.

-GOTO command now accepts a target label of :EOF that transfers control to the end of the current batch script file.
-This is an easy way to exit a batch script file without defining a label.
+GOTO command now accepts a target label of :EOF that transfers control to the end of the current batch script file, which exits without defining a label.
 Type CALL /? for a description of extensions to the CALL command that make this feature useful.

-In the below example, the batch file would only print "DONE", skipping anything that is between the GOTO and the GOTO target label.
+In the example below, the batch file would only print "DONE," skipping anything that is between the GOTO and the GOTO target label.

 GOTO END ECHO SKIPPING THIS :END ECHO DONE